 }

-At the bottom of the file we are going to create an extension that will contain our function will load the local JSON file convert it into an Array
+At the bottom of the file we are going to create an extension that will contain our function will load the local JSON file convert it into an Array of MetricDefinition.

 import UIKit